Eyes & Sight: How to keep your vision healthy

 Seeing the world through a healthy set of eyes is one of nature’s true gifts that we should never take for granted.

-‘Sight’ is one of those senses that we depend on for a great quality of life.
+Sight is a key sense that we depend on for so many basic tasks as well as for a great quality of life.

-And it’s why so many folks turn to glasses and contact lenses the moment they notice signs of poor vision.
-Of course, they want a quick solution to make the world seem clear and bright again.
+This is why so often people turn to glasses and contact lenses the moment they notice signs of poor vision or even worse pharmaceutical medications.
+In the hope that they’ll be a quick solution to make the world seem clear and bright again.